neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/6-cneo/chapter.md

 export class Example extends SmartContract {
   @claim
-  public claimGAS(transaction: ClaimTransaction): boolean {
+  public claimGAS(transaction: ClaimTransaction): void {
-    // Check internal state against the ClaimTransaction and return false if the claim should not proceed.
+    // Check internal state against the ClaimTransaction and throw an error if the claim should not proceed.

-    // Otherwise, return true.
-    return true;
   }
 }
 ```

-Just like the other method decorators, we return `true` or `false` to indicate if the claim should proceed.
+Just like the other method decorators, we throw an error to indicate if the claim should not proceed.
 Methods marked with `@claim` are invoked just like a normal method, so we'll skip showing another example and let you dive into trying out these 2 decorators.

 ## Instructions